core-interaction/core-interaction.github.io/topic/css/index.md

 Even though it is used to style HTML elements, the syntax of CSS is very different.
-CSS rules are made up of *selectors*, used to target certain elements, and then the *declarations* that you want to apply to them:
+CSS *rules* are made up of *selectors*, used to target certain elements, and then the *declarations* that you want to apply to them:

-{% include figure.html src='TI2B-S22_20CSS20120(5).png' %}
+{% include figure.html src='rule.svg' %}

 The curly brackets `{` `}` (also known as *mustaches* or *handlebars*, for their shape) enclose all the declarations you want to apply to a given selector.
-These *declarations* are in turn made up of *properties* and *values:*
+These *declarations* are in turn made up of *properties* and *values*.

-{% include figure.html src='TI2B-S22_20CSS20120(6).png' %}

 Properties are always separated from their corresponding values by a colon `:`, and each declaration line has to end in a semicolon `;`.
 (It’s just how it is.)
-Also, there are no spaces between values and their units!
+Also, there are no spaces between values and their units (like `20px`)!

 There are [many, many CSS properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 (Here is a shorter [“common” list](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference).)
 We’ll go through some in our exercise, but look through these to become more familiar.